PhilipPaulJohnson/Monopoly/readme.md

 WHERE IT'S GOING: At this time the game is capped at 45 turns till I develop end-game and mortgage functions

-PERSONAL NOTE: This is my first portfolio project mostly written during my Python module at bootcamp.
+PERSONAL NOTE: This is my first portfolio project mostly written during the few weeks of my Python module at bootcamp.
 I wanted a challenge that would showcase my current knowledge of OOP, classes & instances

 # TECHNOLOGIES